Why do we learn economics?

 ---|

-• Test on summer content. • Market structures: perfect competition, monopoly, monopolistic competition and oligolopy. • Pricing strategies & contestability. • Labour markets. • Government intervention. • The impact of government intervention. • Globalisation. • Trade & specialisation. • Trading blocs. • Patterns of trade. • Protectionism. • Balance of payments. |
+Test on summer content. • Market structures: perfect competition, monopoly, monopolistic competition and oligolopy. • Pricing strategies & contestability. • Globalisation. • Trade & specialisation. • Trading blocs. • Patterns of trade. • Protectionism. • Balance of payments.
+Exchange rates. • International competitiveness. • Poverty & measures of inequality and development. • Factors influencing growt h and development. • Strategies to increase growth and development.

 Spring |